GiovanniNeve/Number-system-converter/README.md

 # Number system converter

-This program convert an intger or fractorial number from a base to another
+This program convert a number from a base to another

 <br />